Khan/slacker-cow/README.md

 ## Making a deploy

 ### Prerequisites
-You will need a working gcloud tool for deploying, and a Docker environment to test the hubot locally.
+You will need a working gcloud tool and a Docker environment for deploying.

 - Set up the gcloud tool as [per instructions][gcloud-install].
 (Note that on Mac you can use `brew cask install google-cloud-sdk` instead of their